Open source · Apache-2.0 · v1.6.1 stable on npm

 Mantle (install-time binding)

 Install-time substrate-binding to the operator.
 The Mantle gives the rest of the castle a verifiable anchor on the operator's machine before the agent runs.
-Phases 1 and 2 shipped.
+Template init rejects orphan agent identifiers that are not bound to a wrapped harness.

 install-time substrate-binding verifiable